The Acting Cover Letter - A 'How To' Guide

 You need to write a fantastic acting cover letter.
 One that grabs attention.
 One that says, "I'm here.
 I'm available.
 Hire me!"

-I used to do that too.
-I would beg, borrow, and steal the mailing address of every agent I could find.
-Then I would mail over 100 packages and start praying for a phone call.
+We used to do that too.
+We would beg, borrow, and steal the mailing address of every agent we could find.
+Then we would mail over 100 packages and start praying for a phone call.

 But the phone never rang.
 And the worst part?
-You spent the 44¢ for postage.
+We spent the 44¢ for postage.

 Why Mass Mailings Don't Work